What is the Meaning Behind Urns?

-Let’s look at the significance of color.
-Each culture has specific attributes commonly assigned to color.
-The website Color Wheel Pro provides color analysis that is familiar in western cultures.
 Each color’s attributes may resemble your interpretation of the color and how you personally associate with these hues.
 Although a general understanding of color significance is shared culturally, each individual has his or her own unique way of experiencing color.

 An Urns Material Language

 Another language to explore when choosing an urn is that of material selection.
 Cremation urns can be made out of almost anything imaginable.
 Each material has qualities that may speak to an element in one’s life story and influence an urn’s meaning.
 Perhaps your sweetie loved the ocean, and a mother of pearl urn seems like the best way to honor her memory.
 Or, for an environmentally conscious friend, a biodegradable Himalayan salt urn could feel spot on.

 When trying to choose an appropriate color or material for a memorial urn, close your eyes and allow vivid memories to surface.
 Think of your loved one’s hobbies, home or recreational interests – did he always wear a certain color?
 Did she furnish a home in a traditional or contemporary style?
 Take some notes for later use.
 This may help to solidify associations and help you choose the perfect memorial vessel to embrace your loved one’s story.